 To reconstruct the direction of the air shower, we use the time of the first photon in each upper WCD without applying transition time spread in the PMT, or electronics time resolution.
 We first obtain a guess of the direction from a least-squares algorithm using the time difference of arrival of the photons between detector units.

-The final best-fit direction is obtained via a likelihood fit to the arrival times in each hit detector unit.
+We obtain the final best-fit direction via a likelihood fit to the arrival times in each hit detector unit, described in ~\citep{Hofmann_2020}.
 Parameterized distribution functions describe the distribution in energy, core distance and arrival time of shower particles at ground.
-PDFs for the time distribution are obtained by fitting Landau distributions to the arrival times binned as function of distance to the shower core and total charge, to obtain mean and width parameters for each bin ~\citet{Hofmann_2020}.
+We obtain PDFs for the time distribution by fitting Landau distributions to the arrival times binned as function of distance to the shower core and total charge, to obtain mean and width parameters for each bin ~\citep{Hofmann_2020}.
 A shower arrival time, $t_0$, is defined as the absolute arrival time of the first electromagnetic particle in the plane perpendicular to the shower axis.
 To separate the effects of the direction (i.e. timing) fit and the core position fit, and to minimise additional complexity due to array edges, we generate vertical $\gamma$-rays impacting at the centre of the array, and assume the core position to be known (as in practice the core location can be very precisely determined for well-contained events).

-A three-parameter (time offset and direction) likelihood fit is performed (using MINUIT~\citet{James_1994}) to obtain the reconstructed shower directions and hence determine the angular resolution (see Fig.~\ref{fig:angular_res_energy}).
+We perform a three-parameter (time, offset and direction) likelihood fit (using MINUIT~\citep{James_1994}) to obtain the reconstructed shower directions and hence determine the angular resolution (see Fig.~\ref{fig:angular_res_energy}).
 As expected, the angular resolution improves with increasing energy.
 Differences between different wall options are very modest.
 The additional late-arriving Cherenkov photons that are a feature of white-walled chambers do not deteriorate the angular resolution as they are properly accounted for in the likelihood functions used in the fit; these likelihood functions are adapted for each configuration.

-In all cases, the plot suggests that the angular resolution obtained is superior to the LHAASO and HAWC observatory angular resolutions~\citet{Aharonian_2021, Abeysekara_2017}.
-Whilst this result represents a very idealised case, with showers from zenith landing at the centre of the array, with perfect timing resolution and no noise, it nonetheless illustrates that such arrays can potentially achieve an angular resolution much better than existing instruments of this type, regardless of the surface reflectivity of individual detector units.
+Whilst this result represents a very idealised case, with showers from zenith landing at the centre of the array, with perfect timing resolution and no noise, it nonetheless illustrates that such arrays can potentially achieve an angular resolution much better than existing instruments of this type, regardless of the surface reflectivity of individual detector units ~\citep{Aharonian_2021, Abeysekara_2017}.
 Comparisons with different fill factors and reconstruction algorithms are beyond the scope of this paper.